nmichale/coding_challenge/README.md

 python -m unittest tests
 ```

-Note: There may be some miscellaneous warnings or unthrown exceptions with this from the asyncio library, but the
+Note: There may be some miscellaneous warnings or unthrown exceptions with this from the asyncio library, but they
+can safely be ignored.

 ## Considerations